Porcelain Inlay and Porcelain Onlay

 The procedures for inlays and onlays are very similar.
 During the first appointment, the dentist begins by numbing the area with a local anesthetic.
 Any decay or damage found is removed by drilling, which at the same time cleans and prepares the tooth.
 Once the area has been cleaned and prepared, an impression of the damaged tooth is made with dental putty.
 The impression is then sent off to a dental laboratory, where the inlay or onlay will be made from porcelain.
 Your inlay or onlay will not only fit your tooth exactly but will also match the normal color of your tooth.
 While these are being fabricated, your dentist will create a temporary cover or filling to protect it until the inlays or onlays are finished.

 Final Inlays and Onlays Treatment Process

-Each visit to the dentist for inlay or onlay treatment takes about an hour, with the first appointment taking slightly longer due to the preparation process.
-There will probably be a little discomfort after the inlay or onlay procedure, and the new tooth surface may feel a little odd, but you soon get used to the new tooth surface and how it feels and looks in your mouth.
-The tissue around the treated tooth may feel sore or sensitive, but this should subside in a couple of days.
-If you do feel some discomfort, you can take over-the-counter pain medication to alleviate the symptoms.
+Each appointment for an inlay or onlay treatment only takes about an hour.
+The first appointment might take slightly longer because the dentist will have to prepare the area for the procedure.
+There might be some discomfort after the inlay or onlay procedure, and the new surface may feel a little strange.
+But you will soon get used to how it looks and feels.
+There might be some soreness in the tissue around the treated tooth, but the soreness should go away in a couple of days.
+However, if you do feel some discomfort, taking over-the-counter pain medicine should help with the symptoms.